Pope John Paul I was beatified September 4, 2022

 Father Kunst formed a great bond with them but then lost contact.
 In 2010, he reconnected with Pia Luciani.
 She fondly remembered their visit.

-She gave him postcards, signed A. Luciani.
-The postcard, sent on January 20, 1959, is featured here.
+The second postcard was sent on January 20, 1959.
 It was a greeting sent while he was a bishop in Vittorio Veneto.
 (Pope John XXIII himself consecrated Luciani.)

 These are extremely rare items, because John Paul I was not considered to be a strong papal candidate and was only pope for thirty-three days.
 People did not save items belonging to him.
 So finding things belonging to him is actually quite rare, making these items very special.